alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 # Stop suffering with tests, use TestContainers and Spring

-One of the activities that a developer lead today is deploy the application for production.
-They need to create a pipeline to run a lot of jobs to garantee the quality and deploy for staging and next for production.
-The set of jobs for quality is for run the automated tests

-This article is to help backend java developers to create automated test using Spring and the Testcontainers library.
+A developer lead with a lot of activities, one of them is deploy an application for production.
+They need to ensure the quality to deploy in production.
+They create a pipeline to run a set of automated tests to hold the quality.
+This article helps java developers to create automated test.
+So you will learn how to create integration tests using Spring.
 If you want to use Quarkus, see this [article for quarkus].

-First we will show how to create the base classes for our tests, next we will create the containers and finally create a integration test.
+First we will show how to create the base classes for our tests.
+Next, we will show how to run an application using platforms managed by a library.
+Finally, we will create a integration test example.

 ## Using a web platform Spring
 A web system need some platforms to work.
 A database is the first thing, another can be a cache and many others platform types are used.
 A backend developer need to set up all these platforms to test the system locally.
 The fasted way use the docker to run a container to each platform.
 The docker compose is used to run all the containers to run the web system in seconds.
 However , when the developer need to create integration tests, the docker compose is not enough.